Amr-Namora/REVE---application-/README.md

 # REVE - Real Estate Mobile App Backend API

 This repository contains the backend API for **REVE**, the mobile application component of our multi-platform real estate rental service.
-While the web platform (**AVAR**) uses Django's built-in templaning, this project is a dedicated **Django REST Framework (DRF)** API that exclusively serves data to the REVE mobile app.
+While the web platform (**AVAR**) uses Django's built-in templating, this project is a dedicated **Django REST Framework (DRF)** API that exclusively serves data to the REVE mobile app.

 ## Project Architecture